Appendix 1B; Looking at the 12 Steps of AA as a Cycle

 Shifting your Perspective

-Humility is when your identity is "grounded in a self-view that something greater than the self exists" (Nielsen, R., & Marrone, J. A. (2018) p 807).
+Humility isn't just a word that's used periodically in the 12 Step Method of recovery, it's a trait that is essential to forming a relationship with the Christian God.
+Your humility and God's sovereignty working together brings you a new identity.
+When your realize that the God you are turning to loves you and wants to lead you to victory, then you'll be confident in the recommendation to seek Him as your Higher(est) Authority because you are "grounded in a self-view that something greater than the self exists" (Nielsen, R., & Marrone, J. A. (2018) p 807).
 Humility is what brought you to enter rehab and is the attitude needed to maintain your sobriety when you leave.
-If you exit rehab with an unaltered self-concept, you'll be leaving with the same defense mechanisms that makes it hard to see this.
-This lack of awareness will sabotage your change because long-term change is not be sustainable without a new identity and a lifestyle that supports it.
+If you exit rehab with an unaltered self-concept, you'll be leaving with the same defense mechanisms that brought you into a recovery program in the first place.
+This lack of awareness is a pride problem that is hard to recognize in yourself and is one that will sabotage your success because long-term change is not be sustainable without a new identity in Christ and a social lifestyle that supports it.

 -